3loka/minion-chat/7-hvs/README.md

 3. **Insecure Secret Management**: Secrets are hardcoded and not securely handled.

 ## Overview
-This part introduces Nomad for Application Lifecycle Management for HelloService and ResponseService.
+This part introduces HVS for storing and retrieving static secrets.

 ## Prerequisites
 1. **Tools Installed**: